webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Grand-Deception.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/CONTROL
+- Ability/Categories/Control
 ---

 ## Grand Deception
+>3  Intellect

 You convince an intelligent creature that can understand you and isn't hostile of something that is wildly and obviously untrue.
 Action.